 The Superior Court decision on appeal may be appealed further – to the Pennsylvania Supreme Court.
 The Supreme Court, however, grants only a very small number of the many petitions for allowance of appeal that are submitted to it by defendants each year.

 There are a variety of criminal charges that an individual might encounter in Monroe County.
 When facing these charges, an experienced criminal defense attorney can ensure you receive fair treatment and your due process.
 Here are some of the criminal charges or circumstances you might need to navigate:

-- White Collar Crime: If you've been charged for fraud, the situation could be incredibly complex.
+White Collar Crime: If you've been charged with fraud, the situation could be incredibly complex.
 Such complexity requires an experienced attorney who understands how to best defend against these charges.

-The penalties from a conviction in Monroe County can be long-lasting and severe.
-Facing these charges can feel overwhelming, but it doesn't have to.
+Penalties resulting from a conviction in Monroe County can be long-lasting and severe.
+Facing these charges can feel overwhelming, but it doesn't have to be.
 A lawyer with many years of experience and expertise can fight by your side and work on your behalf.
 Attorney Joseph D. Lento and the Lento Law Firm care passionately about their clients and getting the best result possible.
 They bring heart to every case they face.
-If you or a loved one is facing criminal charges in Monroe County, contact attorney Joseph D. Lento today at 888-535-3686 or reach us online.
+If you or a loved one is facing criminal charges in Monroe County, contact attorney Joseph D. Lento today at 888-535-3686 or reach out to us online.